 Quote

-The use of optimal digital teaching resources in Further Education and Higher Education healthcare education has become a huge talking point since the coronavirus (COVID-19) pandemic.
+The use of optimal digital teaching resources in Further Education and Higher Education healthcare education has become a huge talking point since the COVID-19 pandemic.
 This report is a mine of useful and relevant information which should be read by anybody who is interested in using digital resources in their education.

 Professor Alistair Fitt, Vice Chancellor, Oxford Brookes University